avinayak/avinayak.github.io/_posts/2019-12-21-clustering-unicode-glyphs.md

 This is beautiful.
 As expected, The biggest cluster is Sino-Korean-Japonic characters.
 I decided to build a better visualizer to highlight different Unicode ranges using d3js.

 ## Visualizing

+I tried creating a visualizer based with d3-zoom, but it was struggling to keep up with the almost 50K points rendered using DOM.
+I looked elsewhere and found this WebGL based cluster visualization [https://colineberhardt.github.io/d3fc-webgl-hathi-explorer/](https://colineberhardt.github.io/d3fc-webgl-hathi-explorer/ "https://colineberhardt.github.io/d3fc-webgl-hathi-explorer/") .
+This works great.
+It streams the point file using Web workers, so it could easily load all the points.
+The only problem though was it could not render the font yet (I may work on this later).
+I hacked up this visualization: [unicode-cluster-viz](https://avinayak.github.io/unicode-cluster-viz/ "https://avinayak.github.io/unicode-cluster-viz/").